 - It’s more important to figure out how to respond to suffering than to figure out what caused it.

-If you haven’t dealt with real tragedy yet, unfortunately, you probably will — so remember these lessons:
+If you haven’t dealt with real tragedy yet, unfortunately, you probably will — so let’s take a moment to remember the following lessons.

 Lesson 1: People often don’t get what they deserve.